attack-monkey/hypereduce/README.md

 ```

-If we wanted to based our routing on the ROUTE_CHANGE action we can modify the reducer to...
+If we wanted to base our routing on the ROUTE_CHANGE action we can modify the reducer to...

 ```javascript